caioavidal/bookstore/README.md

 This will start the BookStore Web API along with its required services.

 Remember to configure environment variables, connection strings, and other settings as needed before running the application.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to the BookStore Web API, please follow the contribution guidelines outlined in the repository.

----

-Feel free to customize and expand upon this README template to fit the specifics of your application and development environment.
-Remember that documentation should be clear, concise, and informative to help users understand and use your application effectively.